emilstu/CAE_Feature_Extraction/README.md

 ```bash
 max_patches=100000
 ```
-otherwise, patches will be extracted with a overlap of (x-1,y-1,z-1).
-Also for the 3D autoencoder the minimum number of labeled voxels has to be specified.
+otherwise, patches will be extracted with an overlap of (x-1,y-1,z-1).
+Also for the 3D autoencoder, the minimum number of labeled voxels has to be specified.

 ## Patient Classification
-For the the programs working on the classification data, the input directory has du be specified Directory paths example:
+For the programs working on the classification data, the input directory has to be specified Directory paths example:
 ```bash
 pc_input_dir = 'data/classification/patients/'